 Best Thistle and Nyjer Feeder: Stokes Select Bird Feeder

 For thistle feeders, this one is hard to beat due to its high online ratings and overall solid build.
-The wire mesh screen allows finches, chickadees, and sparrows to pull nyjer or thistle seed out of the feeder, without pushing their head into a port.
-It allows air movement, preventing nyjer seed from becoming too moist.
+The wire mesh screen allows finches, chickadees, and sparrows to pull nyjer or thistle seed out of the feeder without pushing their head into a port.
+It allows air movement, preventing the Nyjer seed from becoming too moist.
 This is the feeder that we use here at the Flocking Around roost.
 It is easy to clean, and a large variety of birds appreciate it!

 Best Budget Thistle and Nyjer Feeder: C&S 3 Pack of Nyjer Sacks

-Best Large Thistle and Nyjer Feeder: Woodlink Magnum Thistle Feeder
+Best Large Thistle and Nyjer Feeder: Stokes Select 38171

-If you have enough finches (like a finch irruption) visiting your feeders that you need a feeder capable of holding 5 lbs of nyjer seed, then please send an invite to us for a visit to your house!
+If you have enough finches (like a finch irruption) visiting your feeders that you need a feeder capable of holding greater amounts of Nyjer seed, then please send an invite to us for a visit to your house!
 We would love to see all those finches!!
+In the meantime, we use the Stokes Select Nyjer feeder that holds over a pound of finch food!
+Yes, you can purchase a larger feeder for Nyjer, but if it's too large, most of the Nyjer seed will spoil.

 What is the best bird feeder for large finches?